envoyproxy/ratelimit/README.md

 configured address and reaches the current master.
 The failing command still returns its error to the caller; only the connection handling changes.
 Applies to both the main and the per-second Redis clients.

+## Credentials that expire or rotate

+1. `REDIS_AUTH_FILE` : (default is "")
+1. `REDIS_PERSECOND_AUTH_FILE` : (default is "")

+`REDIS_AUTH` is read once, at startup, and replayed on every connection the pool ever opens.
+Any credential with a lifetime shorter than the process cannot be used through it: once it expires, every new connection fails to authenticate and the pool cannot recover without a restart.
+That covers short-lived credentials issued by a secret manager, passwords rotated on a schedule, and cloud providers whose authentication tokens are valid for minutes.

+Setting `REDIS_AUTH_FILE` (or `REDIS_PERSECOND_AUTH_FILE`) to a file path makes ratelimit read the credential from that file on every connection attempt instead.
+The file holds the same `password` or `username:password` value `REDIS_AUTH` would take; surrounding whitespace is ignored.
+Whatever writes the file — a secret-manager agent, a CSI driver, a sidecar that mints tokens, a rotation job — controls the credential's lifetime, and a new value takes effect on the next connection without restarting ratelimit.

 ## Calendar-aligned MONTH rate limits